Nikel-san/AtlTransferUserOwnership/README.md

 - Issues currently reported by the old account
 - Boards where the old account is an admin

 Filter discovery uses `overrideSharePermissions=true` so private filters can be discovered and transferred when the authenticated PAT has Jira admin permissions.
-Dashboard discovery is limited to dashboards shared through the Jira search API; private dashboards cannot be discovered or transferred via the Jira Cloud REST API even with admin permissions.
-The API returns 404 for private dashboards, so the script warns users to ask the departing employee to share private dashboards before running the transfer.
+Dashboard discovery is limited to dashboards returned by the Jira search API.
+Private dashboards may not appear in search results, but known private dashboard IDs can be supplied with `--dashboard-ids` / `-D`; transfers use the administrator bulk ownership endpoint.

 Board admin removal is not fully automatable through Jira APIs, so boards are flagged for manual review in the CSV output.